How many times have you heard someone say, "These politicians are ruining our country"

 How many times have you heard, " We need to primary this guy/woman"

 Have you ever said, " There is no point to voting because the one they want will win no matter what"

-Have you ever said " why e they don't care about us, it's all about the party and the money, not the people"
+Have you ever said " why they don't care about us, it's all about the party and the money, not the people"

 I've heard these things many times over my 41 years, and if you have also keep reading.

 The two-party system is broken and I believe is a major part of the problems we face in this country today.
 So why run as a republican?
-W don't have a viable third party and Donald Trump showed us, it doesn't have to be business as usual.
+W don't have a viable third party and Donald Trump showed us, that it doesn't have to be business as usual.
 The Republican party is changing and by 2024 it can be reborn.
 It will take the people to step up and it's already happening.
 We are seeing average Americans running all over the country and some have already won in 2020.
 A truck driver just beat a high-powered swamp dweller in New Jersey!
-Together minded citizens can take back our country and preserve, not only the American way of life but our freedom!
+Together like minded citizens can take back our country and preserve, not only the American way of life but our freedom!
 I was born in Chicago and raised in the southwest suburb of Bolingbrook before moving to the northwest suburb of Lake In The Hills in high school.